Mechanical Sensors for Ultraheavy Dark Matter Searches via Long-range Forces: Sensitivity Projections

-We can see that we can cover significant new parameter space with both proposed near-future setups, and that the future milestone setup can extend the reach in both coupling strength and dark matter mass.
+We can see that we can cover significant new parameter space with both proposed near-future setups even when limitations on readout laser power due to cooling power are considered, with the magnetic levitation setup being able to reach lower coupling strengths once these cooling power considerations are accounted for.
+We can also see that the future milestone setup can extend the reach in both coupling strength and dark matter mass.
 Reaching the gravitational coupling strength, however, remains a significant challenge even considering a setup with more futuristic parameters.